MrAlexSee/InterviewTopics/README.md

 * [Not invented here](https://en.wikipedia.org/wiki/Not_invented_here): avoiding using products, guidelines, etc. created outside the company.

+* [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor): one should select the answer that makes the fewest assumptions (simpler theories are preferable).

+* [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment): components of the system should behave in an expected way, might apply to both the UI and the source code.

 * [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization): constructor/destructor.

 * [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.